maximecb/ruby/logging_readme.md

 * I've had to filter all strings to ones with size > 0.
 I don't know why there are so many strings of size 0.
 * I've also filtered out anything over 100000 bytes.
 There are only 3 but they're throwing the results off.

+The distribution is not at all what I was expecting.
+I was expecting more shorter strings than long ones, but not quite like this - there are a bunch of gaps, and the results are being hugely thrown off by 0 length strings.
+So I've missed something in the logging...